Wahoo Fitness ELEMNT ROAM Review

 - Third-Party Downloads: You can also pull out routes, courses, workouts, and other data from your connected apps and use them for navigation or other functionality like Strava's Live Segment.

-- Social Media: To get your workouts on Facebook and those other purely social media sites, you'll need to first upload them to Strava or another fitness site that has the sharing capabilities.
+- Social Media: To get your workouts on Facebook and those other purely social media sites, you'll need to first upload them to Strava or another fitness site that has sharing capabilities.
 Most of us probably post from Strava now anyway, so it's no major loss, but don't spend an hour searching through your Wahoo account trying to figure out how to share directly - you can't.

 - Notifications: Text and phone call notifications are displayed on your device.
 They can also be turned off with the Do Not Disturb feature if you're in the zone.